 – Does the pack have a waist belt?
 This can be used to distribute the weight more evenly

 When you’re looking for a compassionate, knowledgeable team to care for your kiddos, look no further than Northern.
-Our experienced therapists, occupational therapy programs, youth summer camps, and athletic training programs – all geared towards kids – are designed especially with young ones in mind.
+Our experienced therapists, youth summer camps, and athletic training programs – all geared towards kids – are designed especially with young ones in mind.
 Let us help your kids grow!

 - Trackback Link